The Internet has created myriad opportunities that didn’t even exist in our minds 20 years ago, but not all these advances are good ones.

 By the way, we do not advise you to use free wifi, if it is very important for you, then you have to connect to public wifi only keeping in mind your security.

-Now there are some things to note such that after joining such networks, never share or use your banking or financial details on any portal.
+Now there are some things to note such as that after joining such networks, never share or use your banking or financial details on any portal.

 A little online shopping never hurt anybody…or did it?
 Most free public Wi-Fi networks have very few safety measures in place, which means others using a similar network could effortlessly access your activity.